• Skip to main content

 There’s no shortage of opinions about which foods are good for you and which aren’t, but one label has emerged that’s become shorthand for healthy among all kinds of eaters: “clean”.

 “Clean” seems to imply some kind of official stamp of approval from…just who, I don’t know.
 Because “clean” doesn’t actually have an official definition.
-And frankly, “clean” has a lot of issues, like these:
+And frankly, “clean” has a lot of issues.

 I’m not going to wade into the debate on whether GMOs are bad for us or not, but this is important: Just because a food is non-organic doesn’t mean it’s a GMO.